'Jeopardy!' champ loses poker world series debut

 Published Monday, June 24, 2019 5:37PM EDT

-"Jeopardy!" champion and professional sports gambler James Holzhauer played 14 hands in his debut event at the World Series of Poker in Las Vegas, but lost his chips without reaching the prize pool.
+LAS VEGAS — "Jeopardy!" champion and professional sports gambler James Holzhauer finished out of money in his World Series of Poker debut on Monday, a tournament official said.

-Tournament spokesman Seth Palansky says Holzhauer finished in 454th place Monday among more than 1,800 entrants in a No-Limit Hold'em event.
+Holzhauer finished in 454th place among more than 1,800 entrants in a No-Limit Hold’em event, spokesman Seth Palansky said.
+Buy-in was $1,500 and Holzhauer didn’t reach the top 281 finishers who will win shares of some $2.5 million in prize money.

-Holzhauer moved to another poker event to play with Poker Hall of Famer Mike Sexton in a tag-team contest.
+Holzhauer moved to his second poker event of the day, to play with Poker Hall of Famer Mike Sexton in a $1,000 buy-in Tag-Team No-Limit Hold’em tournament.
+Sexton began play for both of them.

-Palansky says Holzhauer plans to donate half of any winnings to a Las Vegas charity benefiting homeless teenagers.
+Holzhauer told tournament officials he plans to donate half of any winnings to a Las Vegas nonprofit for homeless, displaced and disadvantaged high school students called Project 150.

+Holzhauer played online poker semi-professionally in the early 2000s, but makes a living now with sports betting.

-Holzhauer became a celebrity winning 32 consecutive "Jeopardy!" games and raking in more than $2.4 million before losing in early June.
+He became a celebrity winning 32 consecutive “Jeopardy!” games and raking in more than $2.4 million before he lost in early June.
+He ended his run a little more than $58,000 shy of the overall earnings record set by Ken Jennings, who won 74 games in 2004.

+Holzhauer left with the 16 highest one-day scores in the show’s history.

+He has taken part in several events in Las Vegas in recent weeks, and donated $10,000 in May to Project 150.
+He and his wife Melissa also contributed $10,000 to a different nonprofit school dropout prevention program called Communities In Schools of Nevada.